g00glen00b/dimitri.codes/content/posts/2021-04-27-spring-interface/index.md

 featuredImage: "../../images/logos/spring-boot.png"
 categories: ["Java", "Tutorials"]
 tags: ["Spring", "Spring boot"]
-excerpt: In this blog post, we discover whether we have to use an interface when writing services with Spring boot."
+excerpt: "In this blog post, we discover whether we have to use an interface when writing services with Spring boot."
 ---

 # Do I need an interface with Spring boot?